katel85/pands-project2021-/README.md

 ![](Plots/coviddata.png)

-We can see from the description of the data above we have 150 counts on all the variables.
+I can see from the description of the data above we have 150 counts on all the variables.
 The high standard deviation for all variables reveals there is alot of variance in this dataset.

-We created a heapmap to see whether there is any correclation between the variables.
+I created a heapmap to see whether there is any correclation between the variables.

 ![](Plots/HEATMAPCOVID.png)

-We see here from the heatmap that there is quite high correlation between most variables apart from the Vitamin D which has negative correlation.
+We see here from the heatmap that there is quite high correlation between most variables apart from the Vitamin D which has negative correlation[28].

 ![](Plots/covidpairplot.png)

-As we can see from the pairplot the variables are not linearly allinged but you can see very distinct clusters within each group.
-Looking at this we can see the Age and Hospital LOS seem to be the most correlated variables so we can look further at this with a trend line plot
+As we can see from the pairplot the variables are not linearly aligned but you can see very distinct clusters within each group.
+Looking at this we can see the Age and Hospital LOS seem to be the most linerly correlated variables so I can look further at this with a linear regression line plot.

 ![](Plots/HospitalLOS%20Age.png)

-As we can see from the plot above we can see the Hospital length of stay is very strongly corrleated with age and the older you are indicated a longer hospital stay.
+As I can see from the plot above we can see the Hospital length of stay is very strongly corrleated with age and the older you are indicated a longer hospital stay.

 ![](Plots/Hospitallos%20Condition.png)

-For hospital LOS versus condition we used a swarmplot which clearly separated the groups and showed us again here that your condition will affect the amount of time you are in hospital[26].
+For hospital LOS versus condition I used a swarmplot which clearly separated the groups and showed us again here that your condition will affect the amount of time you are in hospital[26].
+Specifically heart disease will lengthen your stay in hospital to nearly double the amount of time an asthmatic would need hspital treatment.

 ![](Plots/BoxplotCovid.png)

-Above we used a boxplot to visualize the covid patients with there corresponding conditions and was plotted against the age and Vitamin D variables.
+Above I used a boxplot to visualize the covid patients and their corresponding conditions.
+These were plotted against the Age and Vitamin D variables.
 Box plots divide the data into sections that each contain approximately 25% of the data in that set.
 We knew from the summary statistics that there was a high degree of dispersion within the variables because of the high SD.
 We can clearly see the dispersion here in the boxplot and the outliers within the conditions.

 This dataset on fictional Covid patients was very basic and simple and given more time I would have done more analysis on it to look at the negative correlation with the Vitamin D and look at other ways of visually displaying the data.
 However this was a very quick and simple experiment to play with the data and incorporate the skills we have learn thus far on python and data analysis[27].

 ## Conclusion:

 Ronald Fisher used the Iris Dataset to show an example of linear dicriminant analysis.One class Iris Setosa is linearly separable from the other 2 classes.
 Iris Virginica and Iris Versicolor are NOT linearly separable from each other.
 If Fisher had only used the original data collected for Setosa and Vesicolor he would have had the perfect model to linerly separate the two species.
-As a beginner programmer this was a great model to work and use many of the library resources available with the python programming language.
+As a beginner programmer this was a great model to work with and use many of the library resources available with the python programming language.
 I also enjoyed applying the knowledge learnt to some basic data that I might encounter in my work enviroment.

 # References: